rich-drechsler/bytedump/src/Makefile.md

 and how it's supposed to be done (recipes).
 Prerequisites and recipes can be empty, but targets can't be.
 If a rule doesn't have any prerequisites make always runs its recipes; if a rule doesn't have any recipes make lets you know there's nothing to do - before it actually does nothing.
+Eliminating that annoying noise is why rules in these makefiles that don't do anything contain a one line comment that explains the comment.

 The GNU make manual discusses all three components in great detail.
 Identifying and understanding a rule's targets and prerequisites isn't particularly difficult, so my plan is to ignore them and instead focus on how to decipher the makefile recipes that you'll find in this repository.
-Recipes end up as the shell code that does the real work, so if you can read makefile recipes you have a decent chance of understanding what a makefile is trying to do.
+Recipes end up as the shell code that does the real work, so if you can read them recipes you have a decent chance of understanding what a makefile is trying to do.

 ### Recipes

-Reading makefile recipes can be difficult because they're a noisy mix of make and shell code that GNU make has to preprocess before anything is handed to the shell.
-So to understand recipes you have to know how GNU make translates them into shell code.
-The makefile that you'll find in the same directory as this document is just a small shell script that's masquerading as a makefile.
-Despite that, I think it's a very useful reference for this section's topic.
-It's the makefile I'll use when I want to point you at recipe code that really does work, so I recommend you look at that makefile while you're reading this section.
+The makefile that you'll find in the same directory as this document is really just a small shell script that's masquerading as a makefile, and there's nothing it does that couldn't be easily handled by a standalone shell script.
+Despite that, I think it's an excellent reference for this section's topic and it's the makefile I'll use when I want to point you at recipe code that's available (so you can fiddle around with it) and really does work.

+There's only one rule in that makefile and I recommend you take a look at it as you read this section.
+Find that rule (it's simple) and make sure you recognize that it has 6 targets, no prerquisites, and about 60 lines of indented text that look like they "belong" to the rule.
+If forced, I'm sure you would guess that those 60 lines are the rule's "recipes", but to certain you need to verify that each indented line starts with a tab character.
+It's a check you can do in an editor like vim (as long as it's not automatically converting tabs into spaces) or by typing something like

+    cat -T Makefile | less

+and then looking for the character sequence ^I at the start of each indented line.

+Reading makefile recipes can be difficult because they're a strange mix of make and shell code that GNU make has to preprocess before anything is handed to the shell.
+A 60 line recipe is unusual, even if most of the lines are comments, but if you're not sure what's happening tackle one line at a time, starting at the first line.

 ### Comments